aleksander-piprek/aleksander-piprek/README.md

 A simple framework to test, compare and visualise various sorting algorithms in C++.
 In progress...

 ### OOP Library
-An Object-Oriented Programming library interface developed in C++.
+An Object-Oriented Programming book library interface developed in C++.

 ### Wind Turbine Fault Detection
 Engineer's thesis project utilizing supervised machine learning methods for fault detection in wind turbines, written in Python.